History of government

 Thatcherism and Britain’s Covid-19 state failure

 The impact on Britain of the novel coronavirus SARS-CoV-2 and the illness that it causes (Covid-19) has been profound.
 Meeting its challenge has made extraordinary demands on the British state.
 Its performance has been patchy, to say the least.
 It is possible to discern some significant achievements.
-Yet, when we
+Yet, when we look back on the UK

 Thatcherism and Britain’s Covid-19 state failure Read More »